bojko108/windows-tile-server/README.md

 ## Examples

-This servер can be used from any mapping application, which supports loading of tiles with XYZ tiling scheme.
+This servеr can be used from any mapping application, which supports loading of tiles with XYZ tiling scheme.
 Here is an example use in [QGIS](https://qgis.org/en/site/).
 In QGIS you can add a new XYZ Tiles source and then load it in the map.

 ### With QGIS